jwunderl/pxt-arcade/docs/courses/csintro1/review/practice-variable-math.md

 This example will get us more experience with math and programming, by getting our computers to play the part of a calculator and a little bit more.

-1. Copy and paste the given code into the MakeCode editor.
+1. Copy and paste the given code into the @boardname@ editor.
 Then try running it!

 ```blocks
 let ageInDays = 0